 Double up on your veggies with this delicious stuffed pepper rendition.
-We swapped meat and rice for vegetables and quinoa to stuff our bell peppers with.
+We swapped meat and rice for vegetables and quinoa to stuff our bell peppers.
 TIP:Prep your quinoa in advance to save some time during the dinner rush!

 - 1 cup quinoa

 - 6 small bell peppers, mixed colors, seeded and halved